 The Dry Pea WCO provides coverage for fall seeded dry peas, lentils and Austrian peas, (hereafter referred to as winter pea types,) between the fall final planting date and the spring final planting date.
-This option is available only in counties where the SP designate both a fall final planting date and a spring final planting date and the actuarial documents provide a premium rate for the option.
+This option is available only in counties where the SP designate both fall and spring types and the actuarial documents provide a premium rate for the option.
 The Dry Pea WCO applies only to additional coverage policies.